tassoneroberto/py7dtd/README.md

 py7dtd_auto_shooting --delay 200
 ```

+Notes:

-Note: Press `ESC` to interrupt the bot.
+- Press `DEL` to interrupt the bot.
+- If you have multiple monitors, make sure the game is running on the primary monitor.

 ### Command line arguments